 - 1. An accredited funded private school must have a minimum of seven or more full-time equivalent (FTE) students enrolled from two or more families on the September count date who continue to be enrolled in school.
 This requirement applies for the first year of operation when the school is unfunded as well as to the years when they are funded.
 If the above requirement is not met in the first year, they will have to repeat another year of unfunded operations.
 The seven or more FTE students must not include ECS children or students enrolled in home education programs or the percentage of a student's time for the home education portion of a shared responsibility program.
-If enrolment drops below seven FTE students or if enrolment does not come from two or more families, the accredited funded private school must notify the Provincial Coordinator of Private Schools in the School Accreditation and Standards Branch. - 2.
-An accredited funded private school accredited through the School Accreditation and Standards Branch and approved by the Minister will be required to provide instruction to students for a minimum of one year before it is eligible for funding unless otherwise approved by the Minister. - Level 1 the accountabilities ascribed to this accredited funded private school authority will continue to be those used by Alberta Education during the 2007/2008 school year and eligible funding allocations will be at the level 1 funding rates (60 per cent) as outlined in this manual. - Level 2 the accountabilities ascribed to this accredited funded private school authority will include accountabilities that are part of the provincial accountability program.
-Eligible funding allocations will be at level 2 funding rates (70 per cent) as outlined in this manual. - 3.
+If enrolment drops below seven FTE students or if enrolment does not come from two or more families, the accredited funded private school must notify the Director of the School Accreditation, Standards and Print Services Branch. - An accredited funded private school accredited through the School Accreditation, Standards and Print Services Branch and approved by the Minister will be required to provide instruction to students for a minimum of one year before it is eligible for funding unless otherwise approved by the Minister. - 3.
 An accredited funded private school must keep in force a blanket fidelity bond with respect to all employees and board members in an amount acceptable to the Minister.
 That amount shall be \$50,000 or the amount of the accumulated surplus plus 40 per cent of Alberta Education funding for the program year, whichever is less.
 Agents may refer to this as a commercial blanket bond. - 4.
-New accredited funded private schools are required to provide a Certificate of Incorporation for a society incorporated under the Societies Act, or a non-profit company registered under Part 9 of the Companies Act, or a non-profit corporation incorporated under an act of the Legislature. - 5.
-Accredited funded private schools must provide Audited Financial Statements for the previous year ending August 31, to the Financial Reporting and Accountability Branch by November 30 each year.
-Failure to do so will result in delayed payment.

-6. Accredited funded private schools must remain in active status according to Corporate Registries.
-Payments may be withheld of operations not in good standing or of those that have outstanding annual returns with Corporate Registries.
+New accredited funded private schools are required to provide a Certificate of Incorporation for a society incorporated under the Societies Act, or a non-profit company registered under Part 9 of the Companies Act, or a non-profit corporation incorporated under an act of the Legislature. - Accredited funded private schools must provide Audited Financial Statements for the previous year ending August 31, to the Financial Reporting and Accountability Branch by November 30 each year.
+Failure to do so will result in delayed payment. - Accredited funded private schools must remain in active status according to Corporate Registries.
+Payments may be withheld for operations not in good standing or of those that have outstanding annual returns with Corporate Registries.